-Megan Gail Coles debut novel explores the best and worst of Newfoundland
+Why Megan Gail Coles wrote a novel that explores the best and worst of Newfoundland

 Newfoundland playwright and author Megan Gail Coles takes no prisoners in her debut novel, Small Game Hunting at the Local Coward Gun Club.
 At once a love letter to her home province and a skewering of its social evils, the novel introduces a complicated cast of characters at a trendy St. John's restaurant.
 As a blizzard bears down on the city, staff and friends contend with their own storm of issues brought on by addiction, trauma and betrayal.